pearu/pearu.github.io/csr_naming_conventions.md

-# CSR format notations
+# CSR format naming conventions

 |            |                 |
 | ---------- | --------------- |
 | Author     | Pearu Peterson  |
 | Created    | 2021-05-10      |

-The aim of this blog post is to review the notations used in different software implementing CSR format support.
+The aim of this blog post is to review naming conventions used in various software that implement CSR format support.

 The CSR format, originating from mid-1960, was introduced to represent two-dimensional arrays (matrices) by three one-dimensional arrays:
 - explicitly specified values, dimension is `nnz`